MisterIcing/Auto-DND/README.txt

 4. Move Sheet.bat to the desktop so that it acts as a shortcut

 Some Notes:
 1. Command prompt is not always nice and will add odd characters and symbols.
-One such is aE^ and is an ' I think.
+One is like aE^ and is an ' I think.
 2. the default for the abbreviated version is no.
 4. I hope the saving doesnt crash.
 6. If there is an error, it might be my fault or you need java.
 Either way, it will tell you that you need Java.